FaceTite Shreveport, LA

 FaceTite is a nonsurgical treatment that uses Radio-Frequency Assisted Lipolysis (RFAL) to tighten and lift loose and aging skin.
 FaceTite is also called “non-excisional tightening” because it does not involve any scalpels or long incisions.

 As we age, our skin becomes looser and less elastic.
 Exposure to sun, wind, and environmental toxins help this natural process along.
 The face betrays our age more than any other area of the body.

-Usually, the solution to this problem is an invasive facelift procedure with long downtimes and difficult recovery.
+Usually, the solution to this problem is facelift surgery, which has longer downtimes and a more difficult recovery.
 FaceTite is a non-invasive alternative to the traditional facelift

 Dr. Forrest Wall is now offering the FaceTite procedure at The Plastic Surgery Center in Shreveport, LA.

 In the following post, Dr. Wall and his team of experts will explain the process and how it will benefit their patients.

 How Does FaceTite Work?

 FaceTite utilizes radio-frequency assisted lipolysis.
 In this procedure, a surgeon will make very small holes in the outer layer of the skin.
 These small holes will heal easily and without scarring.
 Your doctor will use two electrodes for this procedure: one on the inner layer of skin, and one on the outer.

 Through these small holes, the inner layer of the skin will absorb radio-frequency (RF) energy as heat.
 The two electrodes will create a field of heat passing through the skin.
 These electrodes will also track the temperature of the skin to ensure maximum safety and comfort for the patient.